OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

 ### Optional cleanup after 9 January 2024
 To avoid having two Worker Pools that both yield the same Workers, you can restore the steps back to using the original Windows Dynamic Worker Pool:
-1. For each step that you migrated, change the Worker Pool back to the original Windows Dynamic Worker Pool, which should be now running Windows 2022 Workers
+1. For each step that you migrated, change the Worker Pool back to the original Windows Dynamic Worker Pool, which should be now running Windows 2022 Workers.
-1. Once no steps are using the temporary Windows 2022 Worker Pool, you can delete the temporary Worker Pool
+1. Once no steps are using the temporary Windows 2022 Worker Pool, you can delete the temporary Worker Pool.

 ## FAQ